Danganronpa: Trigger Happy Havoc | Male Students (Makoto Naegi | Byakuya Togami | Female Students (Kyoko Kirigiri | Toko Fukawa | Junko Enoshima)

 - Multi-Gendered Split Personalities: This is indicated to be why other characters often comment on Korekiyo being unusually feminine.

-- No Name Given: As the title indicates neither "she" or Korekiyo ever actually mentions her name, since he prefers just addressing her as "Sister" with a capital S. This could be seen as foreshadowing the possibility that she was made up purely for his backstory.
+- No Name Given: As the title indicates neither "she" or Korekiyo ever actually mentions her name, since he prefers just addressing her as "Sister" with a capital S.

 - Onee-sama: Actually Nee-san but the trope is still there.
 Serves as one to her younger brother, to the point in English Korekiyo often capitalizes the word "Sister" to show how much he respects her, which can sometimes make it seem like he's talking about a nun rather than his actual sister.
 Considering how much further their "relationship" went than respect the exact type being used here is a bit less clear.

 - Split Personality: One to Korekiyo in a sense, but much less accurately depicted than Toko's condition.
 Possibly justified considering all the cast's personalities may have been artificial and crafted specifically for the killing game.

 - Tulpa: Korekiyo seems to believe he's actually possessed by her spirit, and given how the two can interact whatever "she" is can come across more like this than a case of DID.